Board of Directors

 Elisabeth (Liz) Sadowski

-Born and raised in Vancouver, Liz works as a lawyer at Murray Jamieson.
-Liz practices general civil litigation, with an emphasis on insurance defence and personal injury litigation (including acting on behalf of injured individuals).
+Born and raised in Vancouver, Liz works as a lawyer at Holness Law Group and exclusively represents plaintiff personal injury clients.

 Liz’s interest in inner city youth began as early as secondary school when she took part in a mentorship program at Thunderbird Elementary and has continued since.
 Prior to attending law school and shortly thereafter, Liz also worked for the Legal Services Society (legal aid) in Vancouver and assisted low-income clients in obtaining legal advice and representation.